MeteoSwiss/opendata-forecast-data/README.md

 #### 2.7.1 Accessing Vertical Grid Parameters

-The HHL file contains information about the height of the half levels of the vertical grid in meters above see level.
-In order to point a value from the data file of a given parameter to a height in meters above sea level, follow the steps below.
+In the static HHL file, the heights of the half levels of the vertical grid are provided in meters above see level.
+In order to associate a value from a data file (for a given parameter) to a height in meters above sea level, follow the steps below:

 - Submit a GET request specifying which model's asset should be downloaded (eg. `ch.meteoschweiz.ogd-forecasting-icon-ch1` for ICON-CH1-EPS).
 ```